Showing posts with label Politics. Show all posts

 Offer people a slogan — MAGA — and create a sense of belonging to a tribe.
 Play on their fears of liberals taking over and people will be threatened.
 Assert your dominance and demonstrate that you are the alpha male, and they will perceive you as a powerful figure.
 Prioritizing immediate gains and offering what people want, even if it may harm future generations, is an easy sell.
 These manipulations resonate with our inherent traits, leading people to align with your cause and vote for you to become the President.

 In Trump they see a Roman Emperor who would drag the people they dislike into the colosseum’s arena through the Gate of Life to be humiliated, insulted, and debased while they sit in the galleries and cheer on the spectacle hoping that by the evening the Gate of Death shall receive the fallen.
 Through Trump they see their path for revenge.
-In Trump, they see the Roman Colosseum.
+In Trump, they see enjoying games of retribution sitting in a Roman Colosseum.

 Help us all if the 2024 Presidential election goes in favor of Trump.